View Categories

 • The new technologies introduced during the revolution called for substantial investments which were beyond the means of a majority of small farmers.

-• Farmers having large farmlands continued to make greater absolute gains in income by reinvesting the earnings in farm and non-farm assets, purchasing land from the smaller cultivators, etc.
+• Farmers with large farmlands continued to make greater absolute gains in income by reinvesting the earnings in farm and non-farm assets, purchasing land from the smaller cultivators, etc.

 • Ecological cost of the green revolution in The Indian Economy is tremendous and unsustainable.